Jake Wieneke: Minnesota Vikings

-As the 2018 NFL Draft was coming to an end, Wieneke was hoping he would not be selected.
-With five picks to go, he received a call from the Vikings' wide receivers coach Darrell Hazell asking if he wanted to sign as a free agent with Minnesota if not taken.
+As the 2018 NFL draft was coming to an end, Wieneke was hoping he would not be selected.
+With five picks to go, he received a call from the Minnesota Vikings' wide receivers coach Darrell Hazell asking if he wanted to sign as a free agent with Minnesota if not taken.
 "So for the last five picks of the draft, I was just kind of hoping that I don't get drafted and I get to sign with the Vikings," Wieneke said.
-When the draft ended, Wieneke agreed to terms with the Minnesota Vikings.
+When the draft ended, Wieneke agreed to terms with the Vikings.
 Wieneke stated: "It's the best feeling in the world, I get to stay with the team I grew up loving and I get to stay in Minnesota.
 It can't be anything better than this."
 He was waived on August 31, 2018.

 Salt Lake Stallions

 Wieneke signed with the Salt Lake Stallions of the Alliance of American Football, but was released in January 2019.